Why Does My Dog Lay In The Bathroom?

 Once you’ve offered your dog a bathroom alternative, it’s time to positively reinforce the new location.

 This doesn’t have to be complicated!
 Every time you see your dog use their new bed, give them a treat, a pet, or just some verbal praise to let them know that they’re doing the right thing.
-If you’ve done a good job making their new nap location appealing, it shouldn’t take much to encourage the behavior!

 If your dog lays in the bathroom when you shower then it’s likely that your dog simply loves spending time with you!
 Some breeds are more likely than others to follow people around, but any dog would be happy to be a part of your routine.